-2215 CREATIVE WRITING II
+CREATIVE WRITING II 2215

-The student will continue the work of Creative Writing I by creatively expressing his/her ideas and talents through various forms of writing and other artistic products.
+The student will creatively express his/her ideas and talents through various forms of writing and other artistic products.
 The student will participate in writing workshops, main a writing journal, and produce a professionally crafted portfolio of his/her work.
-Student should enjoy reading and writing and must be able to work independently.
+Student should enjoy reading and writing and must be able to work independently